Food allergy prevention

 Research into finding a cure for food allergies and stopping the development of food allergies is continually taking place.
 We have seen a substantial shift in our understanding of how to prevent food allergies.
 Recent evidence suggests that early introduction of allergenic foods to infants alongside other solid foods may help prevent the development of food allergies.

 Common allergenic foods include peanut, tree nuts, sesame seed, milk, eggs, wheat, soya and shellfish allergy, but it is important to note that ANY food item can cause an allergic reaction.

-Dr Helen Brough co-authored the landmark LEAP study (Learning Early About Peanut Allergy) and the EAT study (Enquiring About Tolerance) which showed that food allergies can be prevented by introducing solid foods into your child’s diet before 6 months of age, including introducing allergenic foods.
+Professor Helen Brough co-authored the landmark LEAP study (Learning Early About Peanut Allergy) and the EAT study (Enquiring About Tolerance) which showed that food allergies can be prevented by introducing solid foods into your child’s diet before 6 months of age, including introducing allergenic foods.

 The LEAP study found that introducing peanuts to infants between 4-11 months of age reduced the risk of developing peanut allergies by 81%.
 This is a significant new finding, as previously it was thought that delaying the introduction of allergenic foods like peanuts could prevent allergies from developing.

 Children with early onset eczema which began in the first 3 months of life, requiring prescribed steroid creams for their eczema, have a 50% chance of having peanut, egg or sesame seed allergy (HealthNuts study) by the time they are one year old so it is very important to try to prevent this.

 However, if the child has eczema or already has an allergy to one food, parents may wish to screen their child for other food allergies prior to introduction.